Biterolf und Dietleib: Summary

 Dietleib now complains to Etzel about the attacks he endured from the Burgundians at Worms.
 Etzel calls together his army to avenge this dishonor and invades the Burgundians' kingdom, with the help of heroes such as Dietrich von Bern and others from Lombardy, Styria, Hungary, Austria, Poland, and Turkey.
 Upon receiving the declaration of war, Gunther calls together his own vassals from Saxony, Thuringia, Bohemia, Bavaria, Swabia, Lorrain, and the Netherlands.
 Etzel's army camps outside of Worms.
 Rüdiger then goes as a messenger to the Burgundians and the various heroes are introduced to each other and their intentions made clear.
 As his reward for being the messenger, Rüdiger is allowed to kiss all the ladies at the Burgundian court, and Brünhild gives Rüdiger a lance with a flag that he should carry into combat as a sign of his love for the ladies.
 The ladies of Worms also demand to choose the manner in which the heroes of the two armies should fight: either in a battle or in individual duals.

 Rüdiger brings this message back to the Hunnish camp, where Hildebrand begins to organize the army for a large battle.
 Dietrich von Bern learns that he will be fighting against the troop led by Siegfried and becomes fearful due to the many stories about this hero.
-Hildebrand is forced to cajole Dietrich into fighting, evening fighting against him, until Dietrich is furious and ready to fight.
+Hildebrand is forced to cajole Dietrich into fighting, even fighting against him, until Dietrich is furious and ready to fight.
 Dietrich's vassal Wolfhart, meanwhile, laments that the Burgundians are well known for their jousts, whereas he knows little about this as he's only ever fought in wars.
 He wishes he had time to learn this form of entertainment while he's at Worms.
 Rüdiger therefore negotiates with the Burgundians to have a tournament rather than a battle, with the ladies of Worms as the audience.
 In the course of the tournament, however, several of the heroes on the Hunnish side are captured, including Wolfhart, and a change in the rules is negotiates so that Dietrich and his men can free them.
 This causes the tournament to turn into a real battle in which many are killed and wounded until night fall forces the fighting to end.